dojo/framework/docs/en/routing/basic-usage.md

 ## Using Link Widgets

-The `Link` component is a wrapper around an anchor tag that enables consumers to specify an `outlet` to create a link to.
+The `Link` widget is a wrapper around an anchor tag that enables consumers to specify an `outlet` to create a link to.
 It is also possible to use a static route by setting the `isOutlet` property to `false`.

 If the generated link requires specific path or query parameters that are not in the route, they can be passed via the `params` property.